thescientist13/gallinago/README.md

 ## Usage
 To use Gallinago, you will just need two things
-1. an absolute path to your CLI
+1. An absolute path to your CLI
 1. An absolute path to the diretory you want Gallinago to do its work in

 ```js